 WHAT: Drapes, curtains, netting, and other similar or decorative materials, including textiles and films used in buildingsWHERE:

 - Assembly Occupancies: Generally considered any room which has occupancy greater than 100.
-Most public spaces: schools, churched, theatres, auditoriums.
+Most public spaces: schools, churched, theaters, auditoriums.

 - Hallways & Exits: In Any Public Building